 To capture the conversation and create further incentive to give, GivingTuesday featured this content directly within their Virtual HQ website.
 The Tagboard digital display garnered over 1.2 million post impressions and allowed visitors to interact directly with the featured content.

 “The Tagboard digital integration helped us capture and visualize the conversation on social media within our Virtual HQ website,” said Kathleen Murphy, Director of Digital Strategy for GivingTuesday.
 “Incorporating it helped grow the reach of our movement by encouraging more people to share the message behind it after seeing how others contributed.”

 Beyond GivingTuesday itself, the season of giving around winter holidays often inspires both individuals and brands to create their own movement for good.
 One example that embodied the spirit of giving originated from T-Mobile.

 In a partnership with Feeding America, the T-Mobile #CaptureKindness campaign prompted people to share an act of kindness on social media.
 With a goal of providing 10 million meals to families in need, T-Mobile committed to donating 100 meals for every act of kindness shared, and the response was extraordinary.

 Across the nation, people took action by organizing gift and food drives, donating clothes and backpacks to the homeless, paying for the order for someone behind them in line, or simply spreading kindness.
 Celebrities also joined the movement, and T-Mobile captured each act of kindness online as the Kind-O-Meter grew towards their goal.

-Every act of kindness goes a long way, perhaps this year more than any other.
-Organizations like GivingTuesday and T-Mobile stepped up to lead initiatives that encourage generosity, and by using social media to capture and amplify the message, the impact on society for good continues to grow.
+Organizations like the NFL, GivingTuesday, and T-Mobile stepped up to lead initiatives that encourage generosity, and by using social media to capture and amplify the message, the impact on society for good continues to grow.